Inclusion Rates

 1. Delay for connection with appropriate builder & proposer combination

 Currently, MEV-Share has all the main builders enabled.
 At present, ~90% of all validators run MEV-Boost, therefore ~90% of validators (proposers) are connected to a builder that supports MEV-Share.
-Assuming a competitive bid is placed that warrants inclusion, each Oval update & searcher backrun bundle has a 90% chance of being included within the same block as the Chainlink price update.
+Assuming a competitive bid is placed that warrants inclusion, each Oval update & searcher backrun bundle has a 90% chance of being included within the same block as the oracle price update.

-Given this, the chance that a transaction is not included after 3 blocks is 0.1%, assuming a sufficient block payment (0.1×0.1×0.1=0.0010.1\times0.1\times0.1=0.001).
-This informs how high the lockWindow value should be set, as this bounds how much time can be spent delaying an Oval update for inclusion (either due to block inclusion time or auction initialization time) while waiting for an appropriate builder to produce a block.
+value should be set, as this bounds how much time can be spent delaying an Oval update for inclusion (either due to block inclusion time or auction initialization time) while waiting for an appropriate builder to produce a block.

 2. Delay for insufficient builder payment